Skip to main content

 • (If you have many queries) Increase the value of -J/--max-query-conc (default 12), it will increase the memory.

-• (If you have many queries) Loading the entire seed data into memoy (It’s unnecessary if the index is stored in SSD)
+• Loading the entire seed data into memoy (If you have many queries and the index is not very big.
+It’s unnecessary if the index is stored in SSD)

-• Setting -w/--load-whole-seeds to load the whole seed data into memory for faster search.
+• Setting -w/--load-whole-seeds to load the whole seed data into memory for faster seed matching.
 For example, for ~85,000 GTDB representative genomes, the memory would be ~260 GB with default parameters.

 Steps